grafana/k6-docs/src/data/markdown/docs/02 javascript api/02 k6/group- name- fn -.md

 ---
 title: 'group( name, fn )'
 description: 'Runs code inside a group.
 Used to organize results in a test.'
+excerpt: 'Runs code inside a group.
+Used to organize results in a test.'
 ---

 Run code inside a group.
 Groups are used to organize results in a test.